arpansahu/common_readme/baseREADME.md

 ### Step 3: Containerizing with Kubernetes

-[KUBE WITH DASHBOARD]
 [KUBE DEPLOYMENT]

 ### Step 4: Serving the requests from Nginx

 [README of Nginx Setup]

-Now it's time to enable HTTPS for this server

-### Step 5: Enabling HTTPS

-[README of Nginx HTTPS Setup]

-After all these steps your Nginx configuration file located at /etc/nginx/sites-available/arpansahu will be looking similar to this
+After all these steps your Nginx configuration file located at /etc/nginx/sites-available/[PROJECT_NAME_DASH] will be looking similar to this

 ```bash
 [NGINX_SERVER]